2011 BMW F 800 ST

 technology, including an extremely stable aluminium

-and run¬ning gear is designed for a high standard
+gear is designed for a high standard of tracking stability

-classic BMW virtues such as rider and passenger comfort,
+such as rider and passenger comfort, and exemplary

-and exemplary safety features aim to redefine the
+safety features aim to redefine the standard in the

 Both F800 models are available straight from the

 factory with BMW Motorrad’s new, optional two-channel

 ABS, in addition to a wide range of special equipment

 Key features of the new F 800 S/ST

 • Liquid-cooled 798cc parallel-twin, featuring